-My father his knowledge of the world; not that indifcriminate suspicion of mankind which is falsely so called; but that clearness of mental sight, and discerning faculty, which can distinguish virtue as well as vice, wherever it resides.
+My father his knowledge of the world; not that indifcriminate suspicion of man-Vol. III.
+G kind regret at ufly apf its not original and for difinterinly depoffible friends; nce most kind which is falfely fo called; but that clearness of mental sight, and discerning faculty, which can distinguish virtue as well as vice, wherever it resides.